dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Left.md

 This function takes as arguments a string from which you want to extract a substring, starting with the first (leftmost) character in the string, and an integer that specifies the number of characters that you want to extract.

-If there are less characters in the `string` than are specified in `n`, the entire `string` is returned (no padding is applied to the result).
+If there are fewer characters in the `string` than are specified in `n`, the entire `string` is returned (no padding is applied to the result).

 ## Examples